-Scenario One: Staff orders assessments and the correct provider was not at the table to say assessment was warranted.
-If the provider doesn't agree assessment is needed.
+Scenario One: Staff orders assessments and the correct provider was not at the table to say assessment was warranted; the provider doesn't agree assessment is needed.
+Scenario One: Staff orders assessments and the correct provider was not at the table to say assessment was warranted; the provider doesn't agree assessment is needed.